 Well, Emily McGorman-Bruce is one of their resident Cartoonists and has bagged herself a consistent weekly page spread in this coveted magazine.
 As well as the opportunity to design The Beano’s front cover for The Times Literary Supplement.
 During The Beano’s 80th birthday year, no less!
 An opportunity our very own Kirsty described as “gold dust” to aspiring comic creators nationwide.

-Whilst Emily’s success with the illustration and graphic design industry is certainly something to be admired.
+Whilst Emily’s success within the illustration and graphic design industry is certainly something to be admired.
 Regardless of gender.
 Emily was unfazed by this male-dominated industry and sought out ways to achieve her career aspirations regardless.
 It was her persistence in pursuing her ambitions and her passion for the creative industry which Kirsty applauded in her most.

 Having first sent her artwork for consideration to The Beano in 2013 and receiving no response.
 Emily refused to give in to self-doubt continuing to develop her skills and creativity in the wider comic world.
 So when The Beano contacted her in 2017 to work on a half-page strip.
 Emily grasped the opportunity with both hands as proof that hard-work pays off.
 From this point Emily invested all of her creative talent into her work at The Beano.
 Allowing her to develop the career she has today.
 This is a woman who has built her life on the pillars of passion, persistence and practice.
 Making her a great addition to today’s line up!